handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

 Don't worry.
 Although, you don't have a direct access to `EditorManager` instance, you can still override its behaviour.
 Before `EditorManager` starts to process keyboard events it triggers `beforeKeyDown` hook.
 If any of the listening functions invoke `stopImmediatePropagation()` method on an `event` object `EditorManager` won't process this event any further.
 Therefore, all we have to do is register a `beforeKeyDown` listener function that checks whether <kbd>ARROW_UP</kbd> or <kbd>ARROW_DOWN</kbd> has been pressed and if so, stops event propagation and changes the currently selected value in `<select>` list accordingly.

 The thing that we need to keep in mind is that our listener should work only, when our editor is opened.
 We want to preserve the default behaviour for other editors, as well as when no editor is opened.
-That's why the most reasonable place to register our listener would be the `open()` method and the `close()` method should contain code that will remove our listener.
+That's why the most reasonable place to register our listener would be the [`setvalue()`(@/api/baseeditor.md#open) method and the [`close()`(@/api/options.md#close) method should contain code that will remove our listener.

 Here's how the listener function could look like:
 ```js